Updating and proving your pre-settled or settled status

 changed the passport or identity document you use in your account

 You can contact the EU Settlement Scheme Resolution Centre and they will be able to recover your account and share your status for you.

 If you’re a citizen of the EU, EEA or Switzerland

-If you have pre-settled or settled status, you can still use your national ID card to enter the UK until at least 31 December 2025.
+If you have pre-settled or settled status, you can still use a valid national ID card that’s linked to your online status to enter the UK until at least 31 December 2025.